Waku, the minimal React frameworkWaku

 Rendering

-While there’s a little bit of a learning curve to modern React rendering, it introduces powerful new patterns of full-stack composability that are only possible with the advent of server components.
+While there’s a bit of a learning curve to modern React rendering, it introduces powerful new patterns of full-stack composability that are only possible with the advent of server components.

 So please don’t be intimidated by the 'use client' directive!
 Once you get the hang of it, you’ll appreciate how awesome it is to flexibly move server-client boundaries with a single line of code as your full-stack React codebase evolves over time.
 It’s way simpler than maintaining separate codebases for your backend and frontend.